Images Depict Mature Plants

 Dwarf River Birch Little King Trees for Sale Online

-Dwarf River Birch Tree or Fox Valley River Birch is a beautiful, multi-branched tree that provides unusual winter interest.
-A dwarf Variety that will only reach heights of 10 feet.
+The Dwarf River Birch Little King or Fox Valley River Birch is a beautiful, multi-branched tree that provides unusual winter interest.
+A dwarf variety that will only reach heights of 10 feet.
 Perfect for gardeners with smaller gardens that still want to enjoy the peeling bark of the River Birch Tree.

 The Dwarf River Birch is perhaps one of the most culturally adaptable of all the birches.
-The Dwarf River Birch can handle wet conditions, but can also tolerate drier soils after it's established.
-Although these trees are heat tolerant, they do benefit from a cool and consistently moist root system.
-Planting shade tolerant understory plants and/or applying mulch will help shade the ground keeping the soil cooler.
+The Dwarf River Birch can handle wet conditions but can also tolerate drier soils after it's established.
+Although these trees are heat tolerant, they benefit from a cool and consistently moist root system.
+Planting shade-tolerant understory plants and applying mulch will help shade the ground keeping the soil cooler.

 Heritage River Birch Ornamental Shade Tree Highlights: